fetchai/docs-archived/docs/getting-started/erc20.md

   return supply_state.get(0u64);
 endfunction
 ```
-Balance of, on the other hand, makes a dynamic look up based on the address of `owner`:
+`balanceOf`, on the other hand, makes a dynamic look up based on the address of `owner`:
 ```
 @qeury
 function balanceOf(owner: Address) : UInt256